iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 # Workspaces in iTwin.js

+> Note: Workspaces and Settings are both backend-only concepts.

 When an iTwin.js backend starts, [IModelHost.startup]($backend) creates an instance of a [Workspace]($backend), in [IModelHost.appWorkspace]($backend).

 `IModelHost.appWorkspace` customizes the session according to the choices of the host application(s), including the default values for its settings.